evanfrang/lightpy/README.md

 ## Running the Simulation

-To run the experiments there is a notebook called running_experiments.ipynb in the notebooks folder that will get you started.
-If you change the simulation files found in src then you will have to restart the kernel and rerun the header code.
+To run the experiments there is a notebook called running_experiments.ipynb that will get you started.
+If you change the simulation files found in lightpy/ then you will have to restart the kernel and rerun the header code.
 Changing the params files you can just rerun the experiments.

 ## Results